 Several specific sources have consolidated and analyzed data on migrant integration at the global or regional level.
 Some examples include:

 - The European Commission and OECD consolidated data on key integration indicators across all European Union (EU) and OECD countries, with a focus on third country nationals in the European Union, and young people with an immigrant background.

 - Eurostat examined survey data on migrant’s employment, education, social inclusion and civic participation to compare integration across EU countries.

-- The Migration Integration Policy Index (MIPEX) measures migrant integration policies across EU Member States, Australia, Canada, Iceland, Japan, South Korea, New Zealand, Norway, Switzerland, Turkey and the United States.
+- The Migration Integration Policy Index (MIPEX) measures migrant integration policies across EU Member States, Australia, Canada, Iceland, Japan, Republic of Korea, New Zealand, Norway, Switzerland, Turkey and the United States.

 - The Migration Governance Indicators (MGI), which provides a framework for countries’ migration governance, assesses the performance of almost 40 countries across 6 dimensions of IOM’s Migration Governance Framework, of which one relates to socio-economic well-being of migrants.

 - IOM’s 2013 World Migration Report presents Gallup World Poll data on migrants’ well-being in over 150 countries, and provides information on migrant integration in low-income countries, an understudied area.